 Looking for interesting things to do on the Isle of Wight?
 Great news!
 The island is a great spot for walking and cycling.
 Its varied landscape will keep you enthralled as you explore.
 It’s so good that there is an annual walking festival.
 When you are done walking, there are beaches to explore and great food and drink to enjoy.
 There is always something going on, on the Isle of Wight.

 Best places to visit in South East England?
 Founded in the beginning of the 13th century, Old Amersham and, consequently, Amersham are recognised as two of the best places to live in the Chiltern Hills area.
 You can find “new” Amersham above Old Amersham, with the latter sitting down in the Misbourne Valley.

 The town is a market town with a long history.
 Some of the oldest buildings in the area are around 700 years old and are still standing thanks to the dedication of the town’s inhabitants.

 Best south coast holiday destinations?
 South East England is one of the most visited regions of the United Kingdom – and there is a reason.
 This southern region is simply stunning!

 Dorset is one of the most beautiful counties in England.
 Located along the southern coast of England it has miles of beaches to explore.
 If you head a little inland from the coast, you will find acres of unspoilt countryside.

-One of the best places to visit in the South Ease England – a must-have on any UK bucket list!
+One of the best places to visit in South-East England – a must-have on any UK bucket list!